 - Want a medium firm feel – the Purple mattress falls at a 6-6.5 out of 10 on the firmness scale, with 10 being the most firm.
 The firmness levels can vary depending on body type / size.
 The heavier you are the deeper you sink, providing even more pressure relief.

 - Want better material / build quality – the materials in the Purple are simply better than the Casper.
 Purple uses 5.0″ of comfort materials vs. Casper’s 3.0″.
 That 2″ makes a massive difference.
-Additionally, the polymer material outperforms Casper’s latex in almost every functional area.
-Lastly, the cover feels better made and more durable in my opinion.
+Additionally, the polymer material outperforms Casper’s responsive poly foam in almost every functional area.
+Lastly, the cover feels better made and more durable, in my opinion.

 - Want great bounce – the hyper-elastic polymer top layer provides a great amount of bounce for the mattress.
 The polymer has no trouble returning to its original shape immediately after pressure is applied.
-This material reacts quicker than latex and provides better bounce, responsiveness, and edge support, making both sleep and sex on the Purple a much more enjoyable experience.
+This material reacts quickly and provides better bounce, responsiveness, and edge support, making both sleep and sex on the Purple a much more enjoyable experience.

 - Want a rounded contour – similar to latex, Purple has a rounded contour versus the sharp, memory foam contour.
 This mattress displaces your body weight to the polymer around it, providing the rounded contour.

 If you still think the Purple just isn’t right for you I would strongly advise caution on simply going with the Casper.
 While Casper may be an upgrade over your current mattress it is inferior to a number of similarly priced online mattresses.
-Leesa, Brooklyn Bedding, and GhostBed are all superior options to the Casper if you certain you want to go with an all foam design.
+Leesa, Brooklyn Bedding, and Helix are all superior options to the Casper if you certain you want to go with more of a foam feel.